phenixphp/phenix-docs/src/guide/filesystem.md

 File::exists('path/to/file.txt');
 ```

-## Checking the type
+## Checking the Type

 ### Directories

-Additionally you can check if a path corresponds to a directory.
+You can check if a path corresponds to a directory.

 ```php
 use Phenix\Facades\File;